vlkv/chocofly/README.md

 See similar https://github.com/vlkv/avalanche#build-instructions

 A few tips specific to the Chocofly:
 - You have to make the bottom of the keyboad as flat as possible.
-Because you will need to glue rubber sheen on it.
+Because you will need to glue rubber sheet on it.
 That is why you better
   * cut the switches' legs before soldering.
 Insert the switch into its place, cut the legs to the optimal length, then solder them.
   * do not cut the central plastic shafts of the switches!
   * use SMD diodes instead of throgh-hole ones.